-School counselors are trained educators possessing a valid credential with a specialization in pupil personnel services.
-Counselors help students make decisions about their courses.
+School counselors are trained educators possessing a valid teacher credential with a specialization in pupil personnel services.
 Counseling related to academic and nonacademic courses, classes, electives, school-related activities, team sports, athletic competitions, and school facilities will be available to all students without regard to their gender or gender identity, the gender listed in their records, or any protected group as listed under "Complaints Regarding Discrimination, Harassment, Intimidation, Bullying, Exceptional Needs Students, Categorical Programs, Federally Funded Programs" on page 25.
 The District Uniform Complaint Procedure may be used to file a complaint.
 [EC 221.5, 221.8, 48980, 49600, 48900, 51229; GC 11135; Title VI, Title IX; § 504; CIF 300D]

-District Courses
+■ District Courses